TO ASK QUESTIONS, OR SET UP YOUR FIRST APPOINTMENT, JUST CALL ME ON MY CELL: (502) 633-2860.

 I schedule all my own appointments.
 During the pandemic, I prefer to use my outdoor offices (in Louisville and behind my guest cabin at home, halfway between Louisville and Lexington, twelve minutes off I-64 exits 35 or 43).
 Female clients without their mates are seen only at my office or on teleconference.
 After April 1 when my wife and I are fully vaccinated, I will see people indoors, in my Louisville office.

 Sessions Are on Time

-They will begin promptly on time.
+They will begin and end promptly as scheduled.
 I take time between sessions to relax, get centered, go over notes of previous sessions, take phone calls, and thus do my best for you during the session.